Nadine2016/knative/deploy-job.md

    </tr>
    <tr>
    <td><code>--argument</code></td>
    <td>Set any arguments for the job definition.
-This value is required.
+This value is optional.
 Specify one argument per `--argument` flag.
 To specify more than one argument, use more than one `--argument` flag; for example, `-a argA -a argB`.</td>
    </tr>
    <tr>
    <td><code>--env</code></td>